 Every animal, regardless of its ownership, should receive quality veterinary and surgical care.
-Because of a wide range of geographic and demographic needs, a variety of programs have been developed to increase delivery of spay-neuter services to targeted populations of animals; these include stationary and mobile clinics, MASH-style operations, shelter services, feral cat programs, and services provided through private practitioners.1,* These shelters should conform to current standards of practice as described by the Association of Shelter Veterinarians'veterinary medical care guidelines for spay-neuter programs, and comply with local and state laws.**
+Because of a wide range of geographic and demographic needs, a variety of programs have been developed to increase delivery of spay-neuter services to targeted populations of animals; these include stationary and mobile clinics, MASH-style operations, shelter services, feral cat programs, and services provided through private practitioners.1,* These programs should conform to current standards of practice as described by the Association of Shelter Veterinarians' veterinary medical care guidelines for spay-neuter programs, and comply with local and state laws.**

 * MASH = Mobile Army Surgical Hospital